philou/philou.github.com/source/_posts/2018-08-14-incremental-software-development-strategies-for-large-scale-refactoring-number-4-a-pattern-language.markdown

 *   Hunt down the number of active feature toggles at any given time
 *   Reduce the scope of toggles.
 Where possible, we should push things out of the toggle into stranglers or bubbles.

 Feature toggles are an alternate to branches.
 Even if toggles are painful to use, branches are worse !
 I'm not going to go over branches.
 If you want to see why we should not use branches, check this talk.
-(TODO feature branches considered evil talk).
+(TODO feature branches considered evil talk.)

 > 💡 Feature toggles are painful, but branches are worse !